inmation/WebStudio-docs/ReferenceDocs/actions/README.md

 - [function](#function): Advanced Endpoint call to the system.
 - [modify](#modify): Change the model of a widget.
 - [notify](#notify): Display a notification.
-- [openLink](#open-link): Opens the a URL in the browser.
+- [openLink](#open-link): Opens a URL in the browser.
-- [passthrough](#passthrough): Just passes the input message to the next action with the option to merge a message / payload.
+- [passthrough](#passthrough): Passes the input message to the next action with the option to merge a message and/or payload.
 - [prompt](#prompt-dialog): Show a dialog.
 - [read](#read): Reads a value of an object.
 - [read-write](#read-write): Used for data sources, supports `read` and `write`.